iadityatharu/Learn-PostgreSQL/intro.md

 the WHERE clause to filter records that match the pattern, where % represents any sequence of characters,
 and _ represents a single character.

+## some useful operators in postgreSQL.
+1. IN operator:
+It is used to specify multiple values in a WHERE or FROM clause.
+example:
+SELECT * FROM employee WHERE department IN ('IT','HR','Finance');
+2. BETWEEN operator:
+It is used to specify a range of values in a WHERE or FROM clause.
+example:
+SELECT * FROM employee WHERE salary between 40000 AND 60000;
+3. NOT operator:
+It is used to negate the result of a condition.
+example:
+SELECT * FROM employee WHERE NOT department = 'IT';
+also we can use not operator like this
+SELECT * FROM employee WHERE department NOT IN ('IT','HR','Finance');